 Mat and I went out in the yesterday evening to the Green Hills Market.
 Local venders come here to sell their goods.
 We got Becket a frog wallet (real frog skinned).
 Don't tell him but I think he'll dig it.
 On our way back, the taxis were so slow we just started walking the 20 blocks back.
 We didn't intend to, but there was a shortage of taxis and we would have gotten back at midnight if we waited.
 Picture Mat and I walking on this tiny sidewalk (like the size of a ruler) on a 3 lane road with scooters, bikes, jeepneys, buses, and lots of cars.
 It was one of those "what the heck am I doing moments?"
 We were just hoping we were headed the right direction towards our hotel.

 Here's a peek at the market.
 It was a tad overwhelming and goes on forever.
-I did appreciate how it was organized-jewelry in one section, clothing in another, purses and bags--
+I did appreciate how it was organized-jewelry in one section, clothing in another, purses and bags--This is how you try on a pair of pants at the market.

 We were also able to visit the Fatima hospital yesterday.
 Mat gave a presentation to eighty people.
 They hung a big banner welcoming Dr. Matheson Harris from SLC, Utah, USA.
 What a welcome!
 Afterwards, they presented him with an award and wanted to take pictures.
 What a big deal.